-The profits made by the enterprise are made for the ultimate benefit of the owner and therefore can be said to belong to the owner of the enterprise.
-Since these profits have been made within the enterprise and are still within the enterprise, but belong to the owner, it follows that they can be regarded as claims against the business by the owner.
+The answer is 'yes', as can be seen by looking back at the second list in Table 2.1.
+Extra 'assets' have come from the profitable trading of the enterprise.
+The profits made by the business are made for the ultimate benefit of the owner, and therefore can be said to belong to the owner of the business.
+Since these profits have been made within the business and are still within the business, but belong to the owner, it follows that they can be regarded as claims against the business by the owner.
 The profit can be seen as an extra amount belonging to the owners.
 Finally, it was mentioned earlier that claims can also be seen as sources.
 What is the source of these extra resources?
 The answer is that the source is the successful result of the trading operation.
 Profits are a source.
 At its simplest, the profit can be measured as an increase in the assets.

-So the balance sheet shown in Table 2.8 follows from the accounting thought processes being developed.
+So the balance sheet shown in Table 2.8 follows from this accounting.
 The extra resources of ε 20,000 are represented by extra sources of ε 20,000, namely the profit that is an additional ownership claim on the business.
 The profit change shown in the transition from Table 2.7 to Table 2.8 is not accompanied by a change in the amount of cash, because cash has not yet been received from the customer.